Is It Safe To Mix Muscle Relaxers and Alcohol?

 Individuals who abuse Soma and alcohol can develop psychological addictions to the drug.
 Common side effects of Soma and alcohol abuse include blurred vision, dizziness, drowsiness, and loss of coordination.
 More severe side effects include chills, depression, racing heartbeat, tightness in the chest, vomiting, and unusual weakness.
 Withdrawal symptoms associated with Soma dependency include abdominal cramps, headache, insomnia, and nausea.

 Many Soma overdoses have occurred in the setting of multiple drug overdoses (including drugs of abuse, illegal drugs, and alcohol).
 The effects of an overdose of Soma and other CNS depressants (e.g., alcohol, benzodiazepines, opioids, tricyclic antidepressants) can be additive even when one of the drugs has been taken in the recommended dosage.
-In addition, fatal accidental and non-accidental overdoses of SOMA have been reported alone or in combination with CNS depressants.
+Moreover, fatal accidental and non-accidental overdoses of SOMA have been reported alone or in combination with CNS depressants.

 The Dangers of Combining Mixing Muscle Relaxers and Alcohol

 Mixing alcohol with muscle relaxers is a dangerous combination that can produce decreased cognitive abilities, extreme sedation, impaired motor functioning, accidental death, and drug and alcohol addiction.
-Should an individual be addicted to one or both drugs, a comprehensive inpatient treatment program should be sought to alleviate these risks.
+Should an individual be addicted to one or both drugs, a comprehensive inpatient treatment program should be sought to alleviate these risks?

 Side Effects of Muscle Relaxers and Alcohol

 These drugs can produce severe side effects.
-This is why other measures, such as taking non-steroidal anti-inflammatory drugs (NSAID) or using herbal muscle relaxants, must first be explored before taking prescription-only muscle relaxers.
+This is why other measures, such as taking non-steroidal anti-inflammatory drugs (NSAID) or using herbal muscle relaxants, must be explored before taking prescription-only muscle relaxers.